LightForm-group/lightform_data_explorer/readme.md

 to it.
 Now go into the settings for that project, activate GitHub pages and set it to serve from the root of the repository (not the docs folder or ghpages branch).
 Wait a couple of minutes and the pages should be generated.

+You can add your own custom front page by creating a "templates" folder in the "PROJECT_NAME" repository and copying and pasting templates from the "lf_data_explorer/templates" folder.
+For an example see [the tifun index page](https://github.com/LightForm-group/tifun-data-explorer/tree/main/templates).
+Any template in this folder with the same name as a template in the "lf_data_explorer/templates" folder will override it.

 ### Updating a data explorer for the first time